Reading room

 How to tell if a body recomp is working in 4-8 weeks (not 6 months).
 The 3 numbers to track and what to change if they are not moving.

-Hyrox weights by division: the complete reference (2026)
+Hyrox weights by division: every station weight and wall ball height (2026)

 How to calculate TDEE: the simple formula + worked example